orestis-z/Mask_RCNN/instance_segmentation/Readme.md

-folders are structured as follows:
+Folders are structured as follows:

-* `dataset.py`: hyperparameters config, interface to datasets
+- `dataset.py`: Hyperparameters config, interface to datasets

-* `train.py`: training script
+- `train.py`: Training script

-* `eval.ipynb`: evaluation of dataset & training
+- `eval.ipynb`: IPython notebook for the evaluation of the dataset & training